Harkins12345/Artfolio-Lap-4-Project/README.md

 Defining and refining
 - Defined the core requirements of the application and added each requirement as tickets in a trello board
-- Went through each ticket as a team to ensure we are all aligned with the requirments and how we indend to tackle the ticket
+- Went through each ticket as a team to ensure we are all aligned with the requirments and how we intend to tackle the ticket

 Design planning
 - Found a few examples of similar journalling websites and took screenshots
-- Using Figma, as a team we went through each of these example screenshots and discussed likes/dislikes
+- Using Figma, went through website examples and discussed likes/dislikes as a team
-- As a team we decided how our application will look
+- Created brand guidelines and designs

 Organising and planning
 - Assigned a few tickets to each team memeber